 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the Indian High Commission for the latest information.
 If your passport is lost or stolen while you are in India, you will need to obtain a replacement travel document from the nearest Australian mission and also an exit visa from the Indian Ministry of Home Affairs.

 There are heavy penalties, including jail sentences, for overstaying your visa.

 Make sure your passport has at least six months’ validity from your planned date of return to Australia.

 Foreign nationals are no longer permitted to commission surrogacy in India.
-The Indian Government has issued new advice with immediate effect from 4 November 2015.
+The Indian Government has issued new advice with effect from 4 November 2015.
 See our International Surrogacy bulletin for further information.